Larry Hogan: Governor of Maryland

 Between taking office and February 2017, Hogan's Facebook page blocked over 450 people.
 One spokesman said about half had used "hateful or racist" language, while the rest were part of a "coordinated attack".
 Affected Marylanders said they had reached out to the governor via Facebook after the 2015 Baltimore protests as well as Donald Trump's Executive Order 13769 in January 2017, which banned travelers from seven predominantly Muslim countries.

 In March 2017, it was discovered that Hogan staffers altered headlines of The Baltimore Sun and DelmarvaNow articles posted on his Facebook page to falsely imply General Assembly support for Hogan's so-called "Road Kill Bill".
-After the Sun contacted Hogan's office about the doctored headlines, the office rectified the problem.
+After the Baltimore Sun contacted Hogan's office about the doctored headlines, the office rectified the problem.